Edible Plants 1:

-Add them to soups, dry as a garnish for salads, or use in a stir fry.
-One of our personal favorites is kelp.
-We blanch it (which gives it the amazing bright green color), then roll it and slice it into thin noodle like strands.
+Add them to soups, dry as a garnish for salads, or use them in a stir fry.
+One of our personal favourites is kelp.
+We blanch it (which gives it the amazing bright green colour), then roll it and slice it into thin noodle-like strands.
 Seriously, if you’re not enjoying seaweed and sea vegetables yet, you’re missing out.

 Edible Plants 5:

-On a lazy Newfoundland summer afternoon we like to sit in a blueberry patch overlooking the ocean while we whale watch and eat our fill of this delicious berry, but you don’t have to stop there.
-Blueberries can be added to salads, used to make jam, and if you have an abundance like we do here in Newfoundland, you can make blueberry wine.
+On a lazy Newfoundland summer afternoon, we like to sit in a blueberry patch overlooking the ocean while we whale watch and eat our fill of this delicious berry, but you don’t have to stop there.
+Blueberries can be added to salads, used to make jam, and if you have an abundance as we do here in Newfoundland, you can make blueberry wine.